 Our students will have access to computers, tablets and iPads.
-Each class will have access to computer and interactive whiteboards/LED's.
+Each class will have access to an interactive whiteboard.

-Our specialist Computing teacher will be supporting students to access the Computing Curriculum in the classroom and in our Computer Suite.
-We will introduce a Bring Your Own Device Initiative, in which students will be able to bring along their own learning devices to support them in their learning.
-This will be a staggered process with clear guidelines being given in due course.
+Our specialist Computing teachers will be supporting students to access the Computing Curriculum in the classroom and in our Computer Suites.
+We have a Bring Your Own Device policy, where students will have to bring along their own learning devices to support them in their learning.
 As part of this process, we will teach students how to safely use the internet for learning, communicating and sharing.